 For decades, KTH and Sweden have been at the forefront of advancements in grid systems, power component technologies and automation solutions.
 These areas are in constant need of fresh ideas and new engineers.
 For a long time, there has been a wide selection of career options all over the world for electric power engineers.

-This programme is designed to utilise KTH’s strong ties with research and industry leaders such as ABB, Vattenfall, Ellevio, Bombardier and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.
+This programme utilises KTH’s strong ties with research and industry leaders such as ABB, Hitachi, Vattenfall, Ellevio and the European Institute of Innovation and Technology, offering students an excellent opportunity to apply their knowledge in practical, industrial applications.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Electric Power Engineering are:

-Electric energy is of vital importance to modern society and will be one of the key areas to achieve the sustainability goals.
-Electricity generation stands for a significant part of the emission of greenhouse gases; moreover, it is likely that the demand for electric energy will increase further in the future in order to develop sustainable solutions in other sectors (for example transportation and industry).
-There will be a large need for improved and new technology in order to build cost-efficient, reliable and environmentally friendly energy systems, which can support new production and consumption patterns.
-The electric power engineer is most likely to concentrate on goals 7, 9 and 13, but will also be an enabler in achieving almost all of the other goals.
+Electric energy is vital to modern society and is one of the critical areas for achieving the UN’s sustainable development goals.
+Electricity generation stands for a significant part of the emission of greenhouse gases; moreover, the demand for electric energy will likely increase further when developing sustainable solutions in other sectors (for example, transportation and industry).
+There will be a significant need for improved technology to build cost-efficient, reliable and environmentally friendly energy systems that can support new production and consumption patterns.
+The electric power engineer will most likely concentrate on goals 7, 9 and 13 but will also be an enabler in achieving almost all other goals.

 Faculty and research

 The programme in Electric Power Engineering is given by the School of Electrical Engineering and Computer Science at KTH.
 The field of Electrical Engineering at KTH is currently ranked 18th in the world by QS.
-Faculty from the department in Electric Power and Energy Systems and Electromagnetic Engineering are the main teachers within this programme.
+Faculty from the Department of Electric Power and Energy Systems and the Department of Electromagnetic Engineering are the primary teachers in this programme.

 For the teachers in the programme, research is the main activity, and the research is usually conducted together with industry.
-The number of teachers and researchers are more than the number of admitted students to the programme, resulting in very good contact between students and teachers/researchers as well as industry.
+The number of teachers and researchers is higher than the number of admitted students to the programme, resulting in excellent contact between students and teachers/researchers as well as industry.